ndarwich/Nabil-s-Game-Collection/README.md

 ##### ~ December 2016, winter break
 ###### Controls: Arrow keys/WASD to move, N to skip a level (was a debug, but kept it)
 This was my 2016-17 Winter Break's project.
-The idea stemmed from watching the "World's Hardest Game" being completed on YouTube, and I figured I am able to design a similar game myself.
+The idea stemmed from watching the [World's Hardest Game being completed on YouTube](https://www.youtube.com/watch?v=LR3MT2GdYtc), and I figured I am able to design a similar game myself.
 I designed icons that have a space theme, and proceeded to program the logic for fireball movement (lines, circles, or rectangles), user movement, objects that can be